What do I need to know before moving to Hong Kong?

 When we asked people what advice they would give someone preparing to move to Hong Kong, they said...

 "I actually rented all my furniture in HK... it was amazingly simple and comprehensive.
 The company even rented the curtains and light fixtures to me!
 Some say they rent, but there are only 2 that do: Home Essentials; and Indigo.
-Indigo has more locations , but Home Essentials has same quality, lower pricing, and easier terms," commented one expat who made the move to Hong Kong.
+Indigo has more locations , but Home Essentials has same quality, lower pricing, and easier terms," said another expat in Hong Kong.

 Please login to continue reading this article.